vansh-121/Locksy/PRIVACY.md

 ### What Data We Collect

-The Secure Tab Extension collects and stores the following data **locally on your device only**:
+Locksy collects and stores the following data **locally on your device only**:

 1. **Master Password (Hashed)**
    - Your master password is hashed using SHA-256 cryptographic hashing